diosphenol/SpecLib-Split/README.md

 # SpecLib-Split

-Split mixed ion mass spec spectral Library into Positive and Negative subsets like ALL_GNPS.
+Split mixed ion mass spec spectral Library in either .msp or .mgf format into Positive and Negative subsets like ALL_GNPS.

 ## Overview